The Basic Education Program

 The BEP Blue Book outlines, in technical detail, the major categories and components of the BEP.

-The BEP Handbook for Computation is prepared by the TDOE Office of Local Finance and provides documentation for the calculation of the costs associated with each of the formula’s components, which are divided into three categories: instructional, classroom, and non-classroom components.
+The BEP Handbook for Computation is prepared by the Tennessee Department of Education (TDOE) Office of Local Finance and provides documentation for the calculation of the costs associated with each of the formula’s components, which are divided into three categories: instructional, classroom, and non-classroom components.

 The BEP Review Committee convenes annually to review the BEP and outline recommendations.
-See the 2019 Annual Report.
+See latest Annual Report.

 General Overview of the BEP

 - The funds generated by the BEP are what the state has defined as sufficient to provide a basic level of education for Tennessee students.
 This basic level of funding includes both a state share of the BEP and a local share of the BEP.

 - The BEP has four major categories (instruction, benefits, classroom and non-classroom), each made up of separate components related to the basic needs of students, teachers, and administrators within a school system.

 - Student enrollment (average daily membership) is the primary driver of funds generated by the BEP.